nyanlinhtike-yc/Retail-Supply-Chain/README.md

 7. [Our Approach: A Step-by-Step Guide]
 8. [Key Insights]
 9. [Recommendations]
+10. [Contact]

 ## Project Overview 📌

-This project focuses on **analyzing product segmentation** and **optimizing discounts** for the upcoming seasons to maximize sales and revenue.
+This project focuses on **analyzing product segmentation** and **optimizing discounts** for the upcoming seasons especially on January to maximize sales and revenue.

 ## Business Description 💼